 **PACE Financing:** Property Assessed Clean Energy programs in Florida allow you to finance efficiency upgrades through property tax assessments, with terms up to 20 years.

-**Cost-Saving Strategies:** Install during off-peak seasons for better pricing and availability.
+**quote planning-Saving Strategies:** Install during off-peak seasons for better quote process and availability.
 Bundle with other improvements like insulation or duct sealing for package discounts.
 Consider slightly oversized systems for better humidity control in Florida's climate.

-**Long-term Value:** Higher-efficiency systems cost more upfront but can save $200-$500 annually on Florida electric bills.
-Over a 15-year lifespan, a high-efficiency system often costs less than a basic unit when factoring in energy savings and fewer repairs.
+**Long-term Value:** Higher-efficiency systems quote planning more upfront but can save quote details annually on Florida electric bills.
+Over a 15-year lifespan, a high-efficiency system often quote planning less than a basic unit when factoring in energy savings and fewer repairs.

 Frequently Asked Questions